coreeng/knowledge-platform/bootcamp-content/content/bootcamp/modules/p2p-fast-feedback/epic-p2p.md

 ## Requirements

 * Share the same P2P between the Java and Go reference applications
-  * Have both forked, or one forked twice
+  * Have both copied into your own private repository, or one copied twice
 * Custom steps for each application should be in the Make file rather than in the pipeline definition so we achieve a single action used across different apps with specific implementation living in the app itself

 ## Questions / Defuzz / Decisions